2006 Georgia Tech Yellow Jackets football team: Schedule

+Preseason

-Head Coach Chan Gailey returned for his fifth year at the helm of the program.
+Head coach Chan Gailey returned for his fifth year at the helm of the program.
 Senior Reggie Ball (QB) was expected to lead the team as a seasoned veteran with three full years of starting behind him.
 Junior Calvin Johnson (WR) was considered by many sports writers to be the top wide receiver in the nation.
 Oklahoma transfer Tashard Choice (RB) found the starting job behind an experienced offensive line.

 Georgia Tech was in some pre-season top 25 polls.